 “Eco Friendly with Unrivaled Warmth”

-Patagonia over the years has created some of the warmest wetuits.
-Since its introduction, the R4 has established itself as the number one choice for east coast winter surfers, great lakes surfers, the North Northwest and anyone else surfing well into the 30’s and 40’s.
+Patagonia over the years has created some of the warmest wetsuits.
+Since its introduction, the R4 has established itself as the number one choice for east coast winter surfers, great lakes surfers, and anyone else surfing well into the 30’s and 40’s.